PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 where the current extracted from the solar panel should be used to charge the battery as much as possible.

+On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
+On V2, power-management I2C remains usable with `VSQT` disabled.

 #### Parameters

 - **enable** [in] If `true`, `STAT` LED is enabled; if `false`, `STAT` LED is disabled.